madmous/madClones/README.md

 ## Releases

+### Version 1.0.0

-Version 1.0.0 covered the login, sign up and home page: you can create a team and add boards in it or directly add them in your personal boards.
+* Create a team and add boards in it or directly add them in your personal boards.
-You can also star and unstar all your boards.
+* Star and unstar all your boards.

+### Version 2.0.0

-Version 2.0.0 added the card view that allows to add cards, card items and move them between cards.
+* Card view that allows to add cards, card items
+* Move card items between cards.

-Version 3.0.0 added the boards menu.
+### Version 3.0.0

+* Boards menu.
 The user clicks on the boards button available in the header and can see all the boards (starred, personal and organiations) previously created.

+### Version 4.0.0

+* Client: Fix the boards menu filter Fix cards view not rendering correctly when it updates Update board name and star it from the cards view

+* Server: Users microservice that handles authentication (signin: validates user and generate token, signup, signout, signcheck: validates token) Trello microservice that handles boards and cards Deploy microservices with kubernetes on google cloud Add continuous integration with travis

 ## Main technologies